“Marketing isn’t important.”

 Pain:

-This is the most important pig.
+Pain is the most important animal.
 Identify the problem that heavy category users have.
 This is likely not the same as average customers.
 You want to differentiate the best customers from average customers and emphasize the specific issues or challenges your product or service solves.

 If you are selling skincare products, your best customers might be individuals with specific skin concerns, such as chronic acne or aging.
 They might be willing to invest more in high-quality products that address their issues effectively.
 They will also purchase the product more frequently.
 Similarly, if you are selling financial services, your best customers might be individuals who are concerned about retirement planning or managing debt.